MivieMng/Web-based-Interactive-visualization-of-Portfolio-optimization-results/README.md

 - The user can **interact with the graphs**.
 One can perform operations like zoom in and out, displaying values of single data points, removing the graphs of some assets and only keeping the one needed for your analysis, etc.
 - Changing the number of **assets to be optmized** may change the following figures:
   - **the monthly returns of the individual stocks** : is always changed
-  - **the Efficient Frontier and the Capital Allocation Line** depends on the impact of the removed or added stocks, while the              points representing the **individual stocks** are proportional to the number of stocks.
+  - **the Efficient Frontier and the Capital Allocation Line** depend on the impact of the removed or added stocks, while the              points representing the **individual stocks** are proportional to the number of stocks.
   - **the allocation of a capital of 10k€ between the risky stocks and one risk-free stock** : is always changed
 - Changing the **risk aversion** will only change the figure for **the allocation of a capital of 10k€ between the risky stocks and one risk-free stock**
 - We decided not to change the Covariance matrix based on the inputs, so that the user always has a view of all correlations.<br/>